5004-SEA-Fa24-Geeng/final-project-final-project-3/README.md

   - Name: Celebrity Wishlist
   - Description: This application is a Character Management System built using Java and the MVC (Model-View-Controller) architecture.
 It provides a user-friendly interface for managing and viewing celebrity information, with features including:
     - Display and manage celebrity profiles
+    - Build a wishlist
+    - Show celebrity image
+    - search celebrity's name
-    - Filter and sort celebrity information
+    - Filter celebrity list
+    - Sort celebrity list
     - Add/remove celebrities to/from wishlist
     - View detailed celebrity information
     - Save wishlist to JSON file
+    - get info from online API

 * Links to design documents and manuals
     - [design document](DesignDocuments/README.md)